scala-poland/scala-poland-site-new/README.md

 - Add optimized svg to src/assets/svg folder

 Important!!!
-In astro project you can't use svg with <use xlink:href= .....>
+In astro project you can't use svg with "<use xlink:href= .....>"

 - Add svg name to content.meetupGroups object as string